decentralized-social-media/Cleaned-Dataset-Apr-7-Apr-15/README.md

 # Cleaned-Dataset-Apr-7-Apr-15

-Cleaned data collected during the period of Apr 7, 2021 to Apr 15, 2021
+The repository contains data from Apr 7, 2021 to Apr 15, 2021 with preprossessing process, including body and geolocation text cleaning.